 1954 - The camp reopened as a part of the Navy Retraining Command, a program to restore soldiers to duty.
 Several new buildings were constructed, and most of the older buildings were demolished or rebuilt.

 1961 - The southwestern portion of 2.8 acres, was transferred to the U.S. Marine Corps for administration and training of the 54th Rifle Company, USMC Reserve.

 1963 - The remainder of the Naval Annex was transferred to the Town of New Castle for park and recreation usage, now known as "Great Island Common".

-Comprised of 32 acres of seaside greenspace and beach, the Great Island Common is open to the public 365 days a year.
+The Great Island Common is comprised of 32 acres of seaside greenspace and beach, and is open to the public 365 days a year.